SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.3.1-alpha.1

+This update is limited for 1.20.5.
+Changed the data structure to fit into item component forms.
+There are many contents undone in this version.

 ### 1.3.0

 - Honeycomb can be used to wax signs (those in this mod only).
 In Creative Mode, honeycomb can remove wax on sign.
 Wax cannot be removed under non-Creative Mode.
 Waxed signs cannot be edited, nor be made glow of remove glow.